themostclueless/qeaml.github.io/pages/character/KurtMcDoubleburger.md

 ## Trivia

+* He is divorced.
+* He is homosexual.
 * The name Kurt McDoubleburger originates from [qeaml]'s Steam profile, where he used many similar names, such as Kurt McCrispybacon or Kurt McAutisticgamer.
 * His appearance is based on a [cat photo] used by qeaml on Discord.